CETL-HFUT/Voltage-distribution-for-health-prognosis/README.md

 If using this dataset in a publication, please cite:

 [1] Health Prognosis with Optimized Feature Selection for Lithium-ion Battery in Electric Vehicle Applications[J].
-IEEE Transactions on Power Electronics, 2021.
+IEEE Transactions on Power Electronics, 2021, 36(11): 12646-55.

-[2] An online method for lithium-ion battery remaining useful life estimation using importance sampling and neural networks[J].
-Applied energy, 2016, 173: 134-140.

-[3] A novel state of health estimation method of Li-ion battery using group method of data handling[J].
-Journal of Power Sources, 2016, 327: 457-464.
+[2] Cloud-to-edge based state of health estimation method for Lithium-ion battery in distributed energy storage system[J].
+Journal of Energy Storage, 2021, 41: 102974.